Power-Lab/AdvAppliedEnergy_Pathways_2025/README.md

 # 1. Overview for the China RE Pathways Project
-This repository contains the renewable capacity expansion model for China's power sector for the study **"Temporal Limitations of China's Renewable Energy Scale-Up"**.
+This repository contains the renewable capacity expansion model for China's power sector for the study **"Reaching Carbon Neutrality in China: Temporal and Subnational Limitations of Renewable Energy Scale-Up"**.
 The model is written using [Python](https://www.python.org/).

 You can use the model for conducting both single-year snapshot analysis and multi-year pathway study.
 In the multi-year scenario, if the outputs from the last period are missing, the model will use the existing default inputs as the intial conditions.